laravel/docs/eloquent-collections.md

         }
     }

-Once you have defined a `newCollection` method, you will receive an instance of your custom collection anytime Eloquent would normally return an `Illuminate\Database\Eloquent\Collection` instance.
+Once you have defined a `newCollection` method or added the `CollectedBy` attribute to your model, you will receive an instance of your custom collection anytime Eloquent would normally return an `Illuminate\Database\Eloquent\Collection` instance.

 If you would like to use a custom collection for every model in your application, you should define the `newCollection` method on a base model class that is extended by all of your application's models.